H. Rodgin Cohen

-Henry Rodgin "Rodge" Cohen (born 1944) is a prominent corporate lawyer whose practice focuses on commercial banking and financial institutions.
+Henry Rodgin "Rodge" Cohen (born 1944) is an American corporate lawyer whose practice focuses on commercial banking and financial institutions.
 He is currently the senior chairman of the law firm Sullivan & Cromwell.

 Early life and education

-Henry Rodgin Cohen was born in 1944, in the Fort Hill section of Charleston, West Virginia to Louis and Bertie (Rodgin) Cohen.
+Henry Rodgin Cohen was born in 1944, in the Fort Hill section of Charleston, West Virginia, to Louis and Bertie (Rodgin) Cohen.
 His father ran drugstores and his mother was a high school teacher.